Skip to content

 Most common SEO mistakes on business websites (and how to avoid them)

-Most business sites don't have an "SEO problem" — they have five SEO problems, each costing them ranks.
+Most business sites don't have an "SEO problem".
+They have five SEO problems, each costing them ranks.
 The fixes are usually small.
 Finding them is the hard part.

 Below are the mistakes I see on almost every audit.
 Each one framed as Mistake → Fix.